Skip to content

 by Philip Ahn, Attorney

-If you are wondering if it’s possible to get full custody of a child the answer to this question is “yes”.
+If you are wondering if it’s possible to get full custody of a child, the answer is “yes”.
 With that said, proving your court case is not easy.
-Receiving full custody requires solid evidence and substantial preparation, an Unbundled Lawyer can help you navigate the process.
+Receiving full custody requires solid evidence and substantial preparation, an unbundled lawyer can help you navigate the process.

 What is Full Custody?